Jackthebighead/duplicate-question-pair-identification/README.md

 ### Acknowledgements

-- This is a ML project under the supervision of Prof. Nevin ZHANG. and big thanks to him for helping me.
+- This is a ML project under the supervision of my Professor. and big thanks to him for helping me.